wgruel/i220s/readme.md

 # Being hacked...

 So far, we have build a pretty straight forward solution that makes it possible to enter a phrase and to display it.
-Try to call the phrases_add.php file with the following parameters:
+Try to call the index.php file with the following parameters:

 ```
 index.php?btn-save=1&phrase_01=SomeReallyBadWordsLikeF****&phrase_02=MoreBadwords&phrase_03=SuperBadWords&nameField=Some%20Bad%20Name